• Skip to primary navigation

 Every potential threat

 The first thing that your business continuity plan needs is a list of all the potential threats awaiting your company and their possible impact on your operations.
 Keep in mind that it doesn’t matter whether they’re minor or too unlikely to happen.
-You need to name them all.
+It would help if you named them all.

 Your list should definitely include: